 Reward: Sheffield Pie Shop

 If you’d rather take in the breathtaking views of the mountains, head to the Bealey Spur Track, just inside Arthur’s Pass National Park.
-This well-marked track is a great option for those wanting alpine views without steep ascents, as this track never goes above the bushline.
-The walk is listed by DoC as easy and is a six-kilometre out and back that’s estimated to take about two and a half hours each way.
+This well-marked track is a great option for those wanting alpine views without steep ascents, as this track never goes above the bush line.
+The walk is listed by the Department of Conservation as easy and is a six-kilometre out and back that’s estimated to take about two and a half hours each way.

 We highly recommend stopping at the Sheffield Pie Shop before hitting the trail so you can take in the Bealey Spur Hut’s views with a delicious, flaky meal.
 Known for their winning mixture of classic flavours - think mince and cheese - and delightful surprises - chicken, apricot, and camembert and butter chicken - you won’t be disappointed.
-They even recently added a few brekkie options to the menu!
+They even have a few brekkie options on the menu!